sonnxnew0612/MeloNX-Custom-Build/README.md

 ## Compatibility

-As of October 2024, MeloNX can only play the audio of games, As of November we are very close to video
+As of October 2024, MeloNX can only play the audio of games, As of November a lot of games run and the memory hsage is messed up.

 ## Usage